mandelsoft/spiff/README.md

 #### `(( x509cert(spec) ))`

-The function `x509cert` creates locally signed certificates, either a self signed one or a certificate signed by a given ca. It returns PEM encoded certificate as a multi-line string value.
+The function `x509cert` creates locally signed certificates, either a self signed one or a certificate signed by a given ca. It returns a PEM encoded certificate as a multi-line string value.

 The single _spec_ parameter take a map with some optional and non optional